 In the Services panel, use Drag and Drop to move files between folders or drop certain things here to upload them.
-Drag audio files, backups, or CSV files into the Services panel to upload them as-is, or drop a score, bookmark, or setlist here to pick a format first.
+Drag scores, bookmarks, setlists, audio files, backups, or CSV files into the Services panel to upload them.

 Drag commands between the various MIDI sections in the Metadata panel and the Button editor to copy them, or drag commands onto the page to create a new button with them.